Skip to main content

 Technical Analysis

-The GPL Odorizers GPL750 (XL4) device is vulnerable to unauthorized remote manipulation via Modbus protocol packets.
-An attacker with low privileges can alter register values that serve as inputs to the odorant injection logic.
-This can result in injecting either too much or too little odorant into a gas line, which is a safety-critical function.
-The vulnerability is classified under CWE-306 (Missing Authentication for Critical Function) and has a CVSS 3.1 score of 8.6, indicating high severity.
-No patch or official remediation guidance has been published by the vendor, and the device is not a cloud service.
-No known exploits have been observed in the wild.
+The GPL Odorizers GPL750 (XL4) device version 1.0 contains a vulnerability (CVE-2026-4436) where an unauthenticated remote attacker can send Modbus protocol packets to alter register values that serve as inputs to the odorant injection logic.
+This can result in injecting either too much or too little odorant into a gas line.
+The vulnerability is classified under CWE-306 (Missing Authentication for Critical Function) and has a CVSS 3.1 base score of 8.6, indicating high severity.
+The attack vector is network-based with no required privileges or user interaction, and the impact is high on integrity but no confidentiality or availability impact is noted.
+No patch or official remediation guidance is currently available from the vendor, and no exploits are known in the wild.

 Potential Impact